Duthris/Duthris/README.md

 ### 🌱 I’m currently learning mostly oop languages with some back-end development like Java + React, and C# + Angular.

+## 🎓 I'm a "Computer Engineering" student at "Antalya Bilim University"

+- 🌱 I’m currently learning mostly oop languages with some back-end development like Java + React, and C# + Angular.
+- ⚡ Fun fact: I love watching films - series and playing computer games.
+- 💬 Ask me about anything

 ## :email: Find me on:

 <p align="center">